TirthGada/MachineLearning_practice/README.md

 **Logistic Regression:**

 Logistic Regression directly models the probabilities of class membership.
 It does not explicitly focus on maximizing the margin but seeks to fit the probabilities to the true labels.

+********
+## Decision Tree VS Random Forest
+**Decision Tree:** A decision tree is a simple tree-like structure that makes decisions based on a series of feature tests.
+It recursively splits the data into subsets based on the values of the input features until it reaches the leaves (terminal nodes) that represent the final decision or prediction.
+**Random Forest:** Random Forest is an ensemble learning method that builds multiple decision trees and combines their predictions.